NextAgency Agency Management System Logo

 • NextAgency is our flagship offering, providing a comprehensive agency management system complete with customer relationship and marketing tools.
 NextAgency delivers a host of automation tools, seamless integrations with various software platforms, and robust reporting capabilities.

 NextCommission is our commission tracking and sub-agent management tool.
-NextCommission enables agencies to easily upload commission statements, track compensation (commissions, overrides, fees and bonuses), generate sub-agent commission statements, and product incisive business reports.
+NextCommission enables agencies to easily upload commission statements, track compensation (commissions, overrides, fees and bonuses), generate sub-agent commission statements, and produce incisive business reports.

 To deploy the solution that best fits their needs, agencies can purchase NextCommission as a fully-integrated add-on for NextAgency or as a stand-alone product: NextCommission Solo.
 As those needs evolve, agencies may easily transition between NextCommission versions..